zloirock/core-js/docs/2023-02-14-so-whats-next.md

 From the very beginning of work on `core-js`, I'm thinking about creating a web service that gives only the polyfills that are needed for the requesting browser.

 The availability of a such service is the only moment in which `core-js` have lagged behind another project. [`polyfill-service`](https://polyfill.io) project from Financial Times is based on this conception and it's a great service.
 The main problem with this project — it's a great service that uses bad polyfills.
-This project polyfill only a little part of ECMAScript features that `core-js` provides, the main part of polyfills are third-party and are not designed to work together, too many don’t properly follow specs, too raw or just dangerous for usage (for example, [`WeakMap` looks like a step-by-step implementation of the spec text](https://github.com/Financial-Times/polyfill-library/blob/554248173eae7554ef0a7776549d2901f02a7d51/polyfills/WeakMap/polyfill.js), but the absence of some non-spec magic cause memory leaking and linear access time that makes it harmful, more other — instead of patching, fixing and reusage of native implementation in engines like IE11 where it's available, but does not accept an iterable argument, [`WeakMap` will be completely replaced](https://github.com/Financial-Times/polyfill-library/blob/554248173eae7554ef0a7776549d2901f02a7d51/polyfills/WeakMap/detect.js)).
+This project polyfill only a little part of ECMAScript features that `core-js` provides, the main part of polyfills are third-party and are not designed to work together, too many don't properly follow specs, too raw or just dangerous for usage (for example, [`WeakMap` looks like a step-by-step implementation of the spec text](https://github.com/Financial-Times/polyfill-library/blob/554248173eae7554ef0a7776549d2901f02a7d51/polyfills/WeakMap/polyfill.js), but the absence of some non-spec magic cause memory leaking and linear access time that makes it harmful, more other — instead of patching, fixing and reusage of native implementation in engines like IE11 where it's available, but does not accept an iterable argument, [`WeakMap` will be completely replaced](https://github.com/Financial-Times/polyfill-library/blob/554248173eae7554ef0a7776549d2901f02a7d51/polyfills/WeakMap/detect.js)).
 Some good developers try to fix this from time to time, but polyfills themselves are given unforgivably little time, so it's still too far from something that could be recommended for usage.

 Creating such a service in the proper form requires the creation and maintenance of many new components.
 I work on `core-js` alone, the project does not have the necessary support from any company, and the development is carried out with pure enthusiasm, I need to look for funds to feed myself and my family, so I have no time and other resources required for that.
 However, in the scope of other tasks, I already made some required components, and discussions with some users convinced me that creating a maximally simplified service that you could start on your own server could be enough.